toyosiola/xclusive-ecommerce-store-full-server-rendered/PROCEDURES.md

 - [ ] get user with email, if !user, error out
 - [ ] compare verification tokens, if !valid, error out.
 Update user verification state if valid
 - [ ] generate jwt (create a func for this. server-only)
-  - [ ] Generate secret key and store in env.
-Try this command to generate a secret key: `openssl rand -base64 32` (It should generate a 32 character random string)
-  - [ ] token contains user last name, userID, include role only if user is admin.
+  - [ ] token contains user last name, userId, role.
 Add token to cookie.
 Ensure cookie is http only,secured, maxAge stored in env, same Site.
 Check Next.js docs on auth
 - [ ] attach jwt to cookie, return user object with only name for conditional client rendering,
 - [ ] redirect home on client

 #### /login

-- [ ] Create login page and sign-up form (client component)
+- [x] Create login page and sign-up form (client component)
-- [ ] create login server action and return {error: false, message: string}
+- [x] create login server action and return {error: false, message: string}
-- [ ] Import login server action, import useFormState
+- [x] Import login server action, import useFormState
-- [ ] Form input should have email, password
+- [x] Form input should have email, password
-- [ ] Submit button should be in a separate file, import useFormStatus
+- [x] Submit button should be in a separate file, import useFormStatus
-  - [ ] Check for pending, if pending, disable button (aerial-disable)
+  - [x] Check for pending, if pending, disable button
-- [ ] If error, show error with toast.
-Check react docs how useFormState works
+- [x] If error, show error with toast.
+Check react docs how useActionState works
-- [ ] If success, redirect home from server
 - [ ] Forgot password functionality later
-- [ ] In login server action:
+- In login server action:

-  - [ ] Validate required inputs
+  - [x] Validate required inputs
-  - [ ] find user with email, error out where necessary
+  - [x] find user with email, error out where necessary
-  - [ ] compare password, error out where necessary
+  - [x] compare password, error out where necessary
   - [ ] check if user is verified
-  - [ ] synchronize session cart with user cart
+  - synchronize session cart with user cart:
     - [ ] check if session exist
     - [ ] check user cart, if a product is in user cart and also session cart, update count to session count
     - [ ] if product in session is not in user cart, add it to user cart. delete session
-  - [ ] Create token func
+  - [x] Create token func
   - [ ] May add token refresh / update functionality later on
-  - [ ] If successful, return user object with only name for conditional client rendering,
+  - [x] If successful, return user object with only name for conditional client rendering,
-  - [ ] redirect home on client
+  - [x] redirect home on client
+  - [ ] conditional rendering of login

+#### logout

 #### add to wishlist functionality